By: Peter Weinstein, DVM, MBA

 Pet owners want and expect a user-friendly experience in their pet insurance company.
 They want easy claim filing, a responsive customer care team and a variety of plan options to choose from.
-Let Pets Best Insurance help your clients afford the best level of care you can provide.
-2. Affordability
+Let Pets Best help your clients afford the best level of care you can provide.

 In an ideal world all pre-existing conditions would be covered.
 However, pet owners know this isn’t a realistic expectation.
 This hopeful notion generally comes from a past experience, where the pet owner incurred a costly vet bill, or after a pet had been diagnosed with an issue.
-Unlike some of the other pet insurance companies, Pets Best Insurance will cover previous medical conditions so long as they have been cured prior.
-For example, if a dog breaks his leg before he’s insured with Pets Best Insurance, and the leg heals completely, our company will happily reimburse this claim if the dog were to break the same leg again after he was insured with us.
-4. Fast Reimbursement
+Unlike some of the other pet insurance companies, Pets Best will cover previous medical conditions so long as they have been cured prior.
+For example, if a dog breaks his leg before he’s insured with Pets Best, and the leg heals completely, our company will happily reimburse this claim if the dog were to break the same leg again after he was insured with us.

 Because pet owners pay out of pocket for their pet’s veterinary care, they want their reimbursement quickly.
 If pet owners are paying upfront with a credit card, they expect reimbursement from their pet insurance company before their credit card statement arrives.

 Pet owners have shown that they actually prefer payments similar to human health care where the doctor/hospital bills the insurance company and they pay the difference.
 But because pet insurance, as a whole, doesn’t work this way, Pets Best has structured our flat rate reimbursements in a way that’s easy for pet owners to calculate their reimbursement.
 To make it even easier, Pets Best accepts electronic claim submissions and we even offer free direct deposit reimbursement, right back into their bank account!